-SMS software supports Sun Fire servers running the Solaris 8 10/01 operating environment with the Common Desktop Environment (CDE).
-SMS is compatible with Sun Fire 15K domains that are running the Solaris 8 10/01 Operating Environment.
+This version of SMS 1.2 supports Sun Fire $\,$ servers running the Solaris 8 02/02 operating environment.

+SMS 1.2 is compatible with Sun Fire 15K/12K domains that are running the Solaris 8 02/02 operating environment.
 The commands provided with the SMS software can be used remotely.

-Note - Graphical user interfaces for many of the commands in SMS are provided by Sun^{TM} Management Center.
-For more information, see "Sun Management Center" on page 10.
+Note - Graphical user interfaces for many of the commands in SMS are provided by SunTM Management Center.
+For more information, see "Sun Management Center" on page 9.